luizamfsantos/Exploratory-Analysis-Munnar-Hotels/README.md

 # Data Cleaning and Exploration: Hotels in Munnar, Kerala

 This repository contains the code and analysis for data cleaning and exploration of the "Hotels in Munnar, Kerala" dataset.
-This project is part of the week-long event called "Imersão de Dados: Análise com IA" organized by Alura.
+This project is part of the week-long event called "Imersão de Dados: Análise com IA" organized by Alura that happened in September 2023.

 ## Dataset Information